A gratitude leaf mobile is a gorgeous DIY fall decoration for the home or patio, the whole family can make together!

 - The gratitude mobile pictured is a bare branch with gratitude leaves strung with a fishing line to give them the appearance of falling gently down from the sky.

-Step 5 – Hang the Gratitude Mobile or Wall Hanging.
+5. Hang the Gratitude Mobile or Wall Hanging:

 - Use 2 to 4 feet (or more) of fishing line, twine, or string to hang the gratitude mobile on a ceiling hook or another suitable location.
 The length will depend on where you want to put it, its height, and how low you want it to hang.

-- The thankful mobile in the photograph below has a monofilament line tied around the bare branch in two locations–and is hung on a ceiling hook.
+- The thankful mobile in the photograph below has a monofilament line tied around the bare branch in two locations and is hung from a ceiling hook.

-- The monofilament string it hangs from makes the gratitude mobile in the photos look like it is dangling in mid-air.
+- The monofilament string it hangs from makes the gratitude mobile in the photos appear to be dangling in mid-air, as do the leaves of gratitude.

-Thanksgiving is a time to be grateful for not only the gifts we receive but the lessons contained within the mistakes we make and the challenges we go through in life.
-And this makes it a great time to be thankful, so we can continue to reap the blessings, rewards, and lessons that teach us how to be a better person every day.
+Thanksgiving is a time to be grateful not only for the gifts we receive, but also for the lessons contained within the mistakes we make and the challenges we face in life.
+In other words, it is a great time to be thankful, allowing us to continue reaping the blessings, rewards, and lessons that teach us how to be a better person every day.

 Create an attitude of gratitude in your home, classroom, or workplace for Thanksgiving with this gorgeous gratitude craft idea for kids and adults–or look at this list of Thanksgiving gratitude crafts and activities.
-Make thankful arts and crafts as a fun way to increase feelings of gratitude with your students, co-workers, or family.
+Create thankful arts and crafts as a fun way to boost feelings of gratitude with your students, coworkers, or family.

 You might also enjoy this list of gratitude crafts and activities you can enjoy year-round.
 Or, scroll down to see a list with a few more crafts and activities fun to make and do for Thanksgiving.